dspace-group/veos-cosim-client/README.md

     }
     ```

 2. Add the following lines to the `CMakeLists.txt` file and save it:

     ```cmake
     add_executable(Client2 main2.cpp)
     target_link_libraries(Client2 PRIVATE DsVeosCoSim)
     ```

 3. In the `DsVeosCoSimDemo/build` directory, run the following commands again to configure the build project and build the executable:

-    ```bash
+    ```console
     cmake ..
     cmake --build .
     ```

     There is now a second executable in the Debug subdirectory, e.g., `Client2.exe`.

 ### What it does